hmchen47/DataScience/Notes/a08-FeatureEng.md

 + Custom discretization
   + engineering variables in a custom environment (i.e., for a particular business use case)
-  + determining the intervals where the variable divided so that it make sense for the business
+  + determining the intervals where the variable divided so that it makes sense for the business
   + example: Age divided into groups like [0-10] as kids, [10-25] as teenagers, and so on
   + Python snippet